Fixed Asset Turnover Definition

 If a company does not reinvest in the fixed assets every year, this ratio is bound to rise every year because the denominator will keep reducing.
 It does not necessarily indicate a good sign because it may not raise its capacity for future growth opportunities.

 Age of Fixed Assets

-On similar lines, when the assets are too old, and there is hardly any book value left after accumulated depreciation.
+On similar lines, when the assets are too old and hardly have any book value after accumulated depreciation.
 This ratio will be very high or as good as the net revenue.